 Our philosophy is that culture is key to prevention.
 NAHC recognizes and respects the culture, identity, and traditions of all people.
 We utilize a holistic model of care, which treats each member as a whole person, acknowledging and responding to their physical, emotional, spiritual, and social service needs.

-Almost 50 years ago, the Bay Area American Indian community organized to open a health center dedicated to serving Urban Indians to meet the healthcare needs of one of the largest populations of American Indians in the country.
+Over 50 years ago, the Bay Area American Indian community organized to open a health center dedicated to serving Urban Indians to meet the healthcare needs of one of the largest populations of American Indians in the country.
 American Indians had little access to mainstream healthcare systems motivating Indian community leaders to seek funding from the Federal Indian Health Service.
 The drive to establish the new health center arose as an act of cultural resilience in response to the Federal Indian Relocation policy and as a reflection of the values represented by the subsequent American Indian Movement (AIM).

 Per The Indian Relocation Act of 1956, San Francisco, Oakland, and San Jose were among the first cities identified as relocation centers.
 Because of this, the Bay Area became home to one of the largest intertribal American Indian urban populations in the United States.